Digital-Peak/DPDocker/webserver/README.md

 ## Internals
 When starting the web server, there are six docker containers executed.
 An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server and a Mailcatcher.
 All of them are out of the box ready to use.

-To manage the joomla sites and link extensions the great [joomla console project](https://github.com/joomlatools/joomlatools-console) from the joomlatools guys is used.
+To install Joomla, link the extensions and discover them we use a mix of PHP and shell scripts.
+All these scripts can be found in the scripts folder.

 ### Extension linking
 Extensions in the same directory as this project will automatically being linked when they follow the directory structure as described in the [main document](https://github.com/Digital-Peak/DPDocker#structure) or the [Weblinks for Joomla!
 Repository](https://github.com/joomla-extensions/weblinks).

 After linking they are mostly installed as well.
-In all cases you can dicover them manually.
+In all cases you can discover them manually.

 ## Result
 When the web server is successfully started then are the following sites available: